-If you want to be a manager in the hospitality then you need to take off the rose colored glasses and take a hard look at the job, not as a worker sees it, but as the owners and investors see it.
+If you want to be a manager in the hospitality industry then you need to take off the rose colored glasses and take a hard look at the job, not as a worker sees it, but as the owners and investors see it.
 Your resume is more than a list of skills.
-It is your 'proof' of skill.
+It is your ‘proof’ of skill.

 There is a reason why a financial manager can earn a median of $117 000, and can as much as $200 000.
-Success and failure are all measured in the balance sheet.
+Success and failure are all measured in their management of the balance sheet.
 Can you put the numbers from the balance sheet on your resume in a subtle but prominent way?
 The better financial managers can handle money, the more they make.

 This is true for any manager in the hospitality industry.
 It doesn’t matter whether your job description asks for someone who can run the day-to-day operations, or human resources.
 The difference between a low paid manager, and a high paid manager is their ability to manage the money.

 May restaurant mangers mistakenly believe that profit and loss is the general manager’s job.
 If you are in management, then it is your job to run your department in a productive manner.

 Career development starts long before it is time to look for your next job.
 It starts by learning to measure your current successes, and focusing on what you accomplish in your current job.
 If you ask me to define the difference between a resume I turn down for a mid level job, and landing a 5 figure job then I answer simply:

 - Project management